ModyQyW/fabric/README.md

 - Update your React projects with new JSX transform and hooks.
 - Update your Vue projects with Composition API.

-### Migrate 4.x from 3.x
+### Migrate to 4.x from 3.x

-- Upgrade your node version to latest 12, 14 or 16.
+- Upgrade your Node version to latest 12, 14 or 16.
 - Upgrade your npm version to latest 6, 7 or 8.
-- Upgrade your eslint version to latest 7 or 8.
+- Upgrade your ESLint version to latest 7 or 8.
-- Upgrade your stylelint version to latest 14.
+- Upgrade your Stylelint version to latest 14.
-- Upgrade your prettier version to latest 2.
+- Upgrade your Prettier version to latest 2.
-- Upgrade your postcss version to latest 8.
+- Upgrade your Postcss version to latest 8.
-- Split prettier.
+- Split Prettier.
 - Add `tsconfig.json` support.
 - Update CLI to match above changes.
 Use `mo-fabric` instead of `modyqyw-fabric`.

-### Migrate 3.x from 2.x
+### Migrate to 3.x from 2.x

-- Upgrade your node version to ^12.22.6, ^14.17.6 or ^16.8.0.
+- Upgrade your Node version to ^12.22.6, ^14.17.6 or ^16.8.0.
 - Upgrade your npm version to ^6.14.15 or ^7.21.0.
 - Support CommonJS require and ESM import.
 - Prettier/ESLint/Stylelint/Commitlint config changed.